University of Texas blocks students from accessing TikTok - NewsBreak

 “As outlined in the governor’s directive, TikTok harvests vast amounts of data from its users’ devices — including when, where and how they conduct internet activity — and offers this trove of potentially sensitive information to the Chinese government,” the university’s announcement continued.

 New Jersey Gov. Phil Murphy (D) ordered the ban of the app on state devices earlier this month.
-At least 24 other states have taken similar action.
+At least 24 other states have taken similar action, including North Carolina.

 After Murphy banned the platform in his state, he and Utah Gov. Spencer Cox (R) sent a letter to other governors urging them to make the move to ban TikTok as well.